iampato/Image-Filters/README.md

 # filter

-A new flutter plugin project.
+A flutter plugin project to apply images filters to file image natively and efficiently.

 ### WARNING!!
 Implemented in Android PR are welcomed for Ios implementation